 In Nevada, a civil verdict doesn’t have to be unanimous, meaning not all of the jurors have to agree for the jury to render a legally binding decision.

 If three-fourths of the jurors can agree that a verdict is just, that decision becomes the verdict.
 The burden of proof is a preponderance of the evidence, but only three-fourths of the jurors have to believe that you’ve met that burden for you to win your case.

 Why Work With an Attorney

-Although the burden of proof in civil cases is much lower than that of criminal cases, it’s crucial to work with a qualified personal injury attorney in Las Vegas to build a case that will meet this burden.
+Although the burden of proof in civil cases is much lower than that of criminal cases, it’s crucial to work with a qualified firm like Adam S. Kutner & Associates to build a case that will meet this burden.
 An experienced injury attorney will have the expertise needed to know what type of evidence the courts will require to meet this burden.

 Your attorney will help you harness Nevada’s law and court rules to prepare your case methodically for trial.
 When building your case, you can evaluate your chances of success against the preponderance of the evidence standard to determine the strengths and weaknesses of your case.
 This can help you determine the best course of action in the case to maximize your recovery.